19hours/sg-statutes/Acts/Presidential Elections Act.md

 [18/99]

-(5) In the event of such revocation or of the death of a principal election agent or election agent, as the case may be, whether the event is before, during or after the election, another principal election agent shall or another election agent may then forthwith be appointed.
+(5) In the event of such revocation or of the death of a principal election agent or election agent, as the case may be, whether the event is before, during or after the election, another principal election agent shall or another election agent may then immediately be appointed.

 [18/99]

-(6) The name and address of the other principal election agent or election agent appointed under subsection (5) shall be declared in writing to the Returning Officer, who shall forthwith give public notice of the name and address in accordance with subsection (3A).
+(6) The name and address of the other principal election agent or election agent appointed under subsection (5) shall be declared in writing to the Returning Officer, who shall immediately give public notice of the name and address in accordance with subsection (3A).

 [18/99]